City & Guilds 2391-52 Award In Inspection & Testing

 Entry Requirements

-This qualification is intended for experienced professionals in the electrotechnical industry.
-It is not suitable for individuals who are new to the sector or who lack the necessary skills, knowledge, and experience to carry out inspection and testing safely and competently.
+Important: This qualification is not suitable for learners who are new to the electrotechnical industry or who do not have the skills, knowledge, and experience required to carry out inspection and testing safely and competently.

-DGC will carry out a thorough initial assessment to ensure each applicant meets the entry requirements before enrolment.
+DGC will carry out a thorough initial assessment before enrolment to ensure that all applicants meet the entry requirements.

 Important Notice for All Course Attendees To attend and complete the course, you must bring valid photographic identification.
 Acceptable forms of ID include: